BoddepallyVenkatesh06/BoddepallyVenkatesh06/README.md

 ![I am a GitHub Contributes creator](https://github.com/BoddepallyVenkatesh06/BoddepallyVenkatesh06/blob/main/Front_Image.png)

 My Creative and responsible professional with excellent troubleshooting skills looking for a position as a Software Developer.
 Fundamental knowledge of software design and exceptional programming skills.
-Experience in improving and updating software performance, as well as developing new software functionalities.....
+Experience in improving and updating software performance, as well as developing new software functionalities.

 - 🔭 I’m currently a Full Stack Web Developer.
 - 🌱 I’m currently a Graduate student in B.Tech (CSE)- 2024 Batch